... A very un-arty term used in good fun to introduce the fact that we offer a combination of qualities unique in the business -- or nearly so:

-a) We the artists run the store
+a) We artists direct how the store is run

 b) We pay rent but keep 100% of sales (minus credit card fees)

-c) We the artists work at the store too.
+c) We artists work at the store

 So there's value for the operation because it's relatively simple and inexpensive to run.